torvalds/linux/Documentation/process/code-of-conduct-interpretation.rst

 joined or after they have left the committee.

-The initial Code of Conduct Committee consists of volunteer members of the Technical Advisory Board (TAB), as well as a professional mediator acting as a neutral third party.
+The initial Code of Conduct Committee consists of volunteer members of the TAB, as well as a professional mediator acting as a neutral third party.
 The first task of the committee is to establish documented processes, which will be made public.

 Any member of the committee, including the mediator, can be contacted directly if a reporter does not wish to include the full committee in a